nevmerzhitsky/headless-metatrader4/README.md

 If you need to check visually what your MetaTrader terminal doing, you have several options.

 Firstly, is a built-in script which takes a screenshot of the Xvfb screen.
-Add `-v /path/to/screenshots/dir:/tmp/screenshots` parameter to `docker run` command then run this command: `docker run CONTAINER_ID /docker/screenshot.sh`.
-By default, the name of the screenshot is current time in the container, but you can override it by the first argument of screenshot.sh: `docker run CONTAINER_ID /docker/screenshot.sh my-screenshot`.
+Add `-v /path/to/screenshots/dir:/tmp/screenshots` parameter to `docker run` command then run this command: `docker exec <CONTAINER_ID> /docker/screenshot.sh`.
+By default, the name of the screenshot is current time in the container, but you can override it by the first argument of screenshot.sh: `docker exec <CONTAINER_ID> /docker/screenshot.sh my-screenshot`.

 ## Extending the image